thomasfortoul/commenter/README.md

 ## Configuration

-The extension uses a predefined API endpoint for comment generation.
-If you want to use your own service:
+The extension is configured to use the OpenAI API.
+To use it, you need to provide your own API key.

-1. Open `content.js`
+1. Open `manifest.json`
-2. Find the `API_CONFIG` object
+2. Find the `env` object
-3. Update the `URL` property to your own endpoint
+3. Replace `<YOUR_KEY>` with your actual OpenAI API key

+### Security Note

+**Do not ship the extension with your API key hard-coded in `manifest.json`**.
+For production use, it is recommended to use a proxy server to handle API requests securely or implement OAuth flows for user-based authentication.

 ## Development